Bharat-tulsani/Task-Tracker/README.md

    To update the task
    node index.js update "id" "Task description"

+   To delete the task
+   node index.js delete "id"

 4. **Additional Information**
    Ensure you are in the project directory before running the commands.